 Congenital Conditions are those that your cat was born with caused by developmental issues prior to birth.
 This could be things like a cleft palate, hernias, or deformities.

 Both policies will treat these conditions, but only if there were no symptoms before the insurance cover was taken out.
 This is more likely to be the case with hereditary conditions than congenital ones, which are often apparent at birth.

 Healthy Paws will cover your pet for accidental damage to their teeth, where the cost of extraction or having the tooth reconstructed would be covered.
-Petplan offers full coverage for the dental injury and disease, they are the only pet insurer which offers this full mouth coverage.
+Petplan pet insurance company offers full coverage for dental injury and disease.
+They are the only pet insurer that offers this full-mouth coverage.

-What happens if your vet suggests that you put your pet on a prescription diet, or that you need a particular type of food?
+What happens if your licensed vet suggests that you put your pet on a prescription diet or that you need a particular type of food?

-Decisions on this basis are usually made on a case by case basis, although Healthy Paws do state that they don’t cover this.
-If the diet is a short course of treatment, for example for dissolving kidney stones, it may be covered.
+Decisions on this basis are usually made on a case-by-case basis, although Healthy Paws do state that they don’t cover this.
+It may be covered if the diet is a short course of treatment, for example, for dissolving kidney stones.
 A longer-term diet may not be.